 Dr. David Bell suggests that autoantibody testing assists with identifying the type of diabetes, guiding the clinician to appropriate treatment with insulin, avoiding a period of poor glycemic control when oral therapy [medications for Type 2 diabetes] is failing, optimizing the potential for preservation of beta cell function, and maximizing the prevention of long-term complications of diabetes.

-Well-known people who were diagnosed with Type 1 diabetes as adults include actress Mary Tyler Moore (diagnosed at age 33), former acting Surgeon General Dr. Kenneth Moritsugu (age 49), and Olympic swimmer (10 Olympic medals) Gary Hall, Jr. (age 24).
+Well-known people who were diagnosed with Type 1 diabetes as adults include actress Mary Tyler Moore (diagnosed at age 33), former acting Surgeon General Dr. Kenneth Moritsugu (age 49), UK Prime Minister Theresa May (age 56), and Olympic swimmer (10 Olympic medals) Gary Hall, Jr. (age 24).

 Type 1 diabetes in adults can be acute onset or slowly progressive.
 Slowly progressive Type 1 diabetes is sometimes called latent autoimmune diabetes in adults (LADA) or Type 1.5 diabetes.
 More recently, diabetes researchers have discouraged the use of the term latent autoimmune diabetes in adults, because LADA is not a latent disease.